reachkik/Capstone/README.md

 psql capstone_test < capstone_test.sql
 python -m unittest test_app.py
 ```
+## Postman Testing for endpoints
+There is a postman JSON collection created for testing the end points.
+Import Capstone.postman_collection.json collection into postman to test the endpoints.
 ##### Roles

 Created three roles for users under `Users & Roles` section in Auth0